chris-martin/bricks/in/posts/2017-02-20-water-monoids/post.md

 ## Arithmetic

-Since there are no negative numbers in this problem, we'll be using the `Natural` type, which represents nonnegative integers.
+Since there are no negative numbers in this problem, we’ll be using the `Natural` type, which represents nonnegative integers.

 ```haskell
 import Numeric.Natural (Natural)
 ```

-The arithmetic in Haskell's default prelude is a bit clumsy, so you want to be precise, it can be nice to define your own.
+The arithmetic in Haskell’s default prelude is a bit clumsy, so you want to be precise, it can be nice to define your own.
 For example, `Natural` has an instance of `Num`, which can get us into trouble because `(-)` is partial.